 Iran has acquired a structure and doctrine for unconventional warfare that partly compensates for its conventional weakness.
 Former CENTCOM commander Gen. John Abizaid said in March 2006 that the Revolutionary Guard Navy, through its basing and force structure, is designed to give Iran a capability to "internationalize" a crisis in the Strait of Hormuz.
 In his confirmation hearings on January 30, 2007, Abizaid's replacement, Admiral William Fallon, said that "Based on my read of their military hardware acquisitions and development of tactics ... [the Iranians] are posturing themselves with the capability to attempt to deny us the ability to operate in [the Strait of Hormuz]."
-During a visit to the Gulf, Vice President Cheney warned

-Iran on May 11, 2007, not to try to restrict sea traffic, saying "[The United States] will keep the sea lanes open."
+During a visit to the Gulf, Vice President Cheney warned Iran on May 11, 2007, not to try to restrict sea traffic, saying "[The United States] will keep the sea lanes open."

 Although many experts believe that U.S. forces could quickly reopen the Strait if Iran closed it, Iran has tried to demonstrate that it is a capable force in the Gulf.
 It has conducted at least five major military exercises since August 2006, including exercises simultaneous with U.S. exercises in the Gulf in March 2007.
 In early 2007, Iranian ships were widening their patrols, coming ever closer to key Iraqi oil platforms in the Gulf.
 Several weeks after that report, Iran seized 15 British sailors that Iran said were patrolling in Iran's waters, although Britain says they were in Iraqi waters performing coalition-related searches.
-The 15 were held until April 5, 2007.
+They were held until April 5, 2007.
 On January 6, 2008, the U.S. Navy reported a confrontation in which five IRGC Navy small boats approached three U.S. Navy ships to the point where they manned battle stations.
 The IRGC boats veered off before any shots were fired, but the Bush Administration called it a "provocative act" and filed a formal protest with Tehran, which claims the United States overblew the incident.
 The IRGC could have been testing U.S. rules of engagement following months of U.S. criticism and the proliferation designations of the IRGC and its subunits.
+Another incident occurred in April 2008 when a ship under U.S. contract fired a shot to warn off Iranian boats in the Gulf.

 If there were a conflict in the Gulf, some fear that Iran might try to use suicide boat attacks or to lay mines in the Strait.
-In April 2006, Iran conducted naval maneuvers, including test firings of what Iran claims are underwater torpedos that can avoid detection, presumably for use against U.S. ships in the Gulf, and a surface-to-sea radar-evading missile launched from helicopters or combat aircraft.
+In April 2006, Iran conducted naval maneuvers, including test firings of what Iran claims are underwater torpedos that can avoid detection, presumably for use against U.S. ships in the Gulf, and a surfaceto-sea radar-evading missile launched from helicopters or combat aircraft.
 U.S. military officials said the claims might be an exaggeration.
 The Gulf states fear that Iran will fire coastal-based cruise missiles at their oil loading or other installations across the Gulf, as happened during the later stages of the Iran-Iraq war.